hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

 * `nic_type` - (Optional) The type of vNIC to be used on this interface.
 Possible values: GVNIC, VIRTIO_NET.

+* `stack_type` - (Optional) The stack type for this network interface to identify whether the IPv6 feature is enabled or not.
+Values are IPV4_IPV6 or IPV4_ONLY.
+If not specified, IPV4_ONLY will be used.

+* `ipv6_access_config` - (Optional) An array of IPv6 access configurations for this interface.
+Currently, only one IPv6 access config, DIRECT_IPV6, is supported.
+If there is no ipv6AccessConfig specified, then this instance will have no external IPv6 Internet access.
+Structure documented below.

 The `access_config` block supports:

 * `nat_ip` - (Optional) The IP address that will be 1:1 mapped to the instance's